flyteorg/flytectl/docs/source/gen/flytectl_get_cluster-resource-attribute.rst

-Retrieves cluster resource attributes for the given project and domain.
+Retrieve cluster resource attributes for the given project and domain.
 For project flytectldemo and development domain, it is:
 ::